celo-org/docs/docs/validator-guide/attestation-service.md

 ![Custom Code Property](https://storage.googleapis.com/celo-website/docs/custom-code.png)

 Once you have confirmation that custom codes are enabled on your Twilio account, you can provide the resulting `SID` in the `TWILIO_VERIFY_SERVICE_SID` configuration variable and start the service.
-In the future, we'll likely switch entirely to the Verify Service and deprecate the Messaging Service, but for now it's important to specify both.
+Since there are a few countries for which the Messaging Service consistently outperforms the Verify Service (and vice versa), from version `v1.5.0` onwards, we treat the Messaging and Verify services as separate SMS providers which can be specified as `twiliomessaging` and `twilioverify`, respectively.
+These providers can be specified on a per-country basis; that is, you could specify the Messaging Service to be used for a particular country by setting `SMS_PROVIDERS_X=twiliomessaging,nexmo,...`.
+(Note that `twilio` will continue to work as shorthand for `twiliomessaging,twilioverify`, to maintain backwards compatibility.)

 ### Nexmo